 Identification of child abuse victims with disabilities is inconsistent with their representation in the population.
-Great fluctuations in reporting over time and across abuse types do not mirror findings in research studies directed toward this particular population.
-The disproportionally low identification of children with disabilities among abused children indicates a great need for improved identification, reporting, intervention and service for these children.
-Additionally, the discrepancies between counties may indicate a need for improvement in reporting, training, data collection, or other factor.
-Particularly the huge discrepancies between the reports of all prior years in which data has been collected (from 1991) and this year (1998) indicate that there are problems in the data collection procedures.
+Great fluctuations in reporting over time and across abuse types, do not mirror findings in research studies directed toward this particular population.
+The disproportionately low identification of children with disabilities among abused children indicates a great need for improved identification, reporting, intervention and service for these children.
+Additionally, the discrepancies between counties may indicate a need for improvement in reporting, training, data collection, or other factors.